Coronado has a Solstice Clock!

 Walking north on the trail from its southern end, the solstice clock is the first of a number of art installations and overlooks you’ll encounter.
 A compass rose at the center of the circle points out which way is north, south, east, and west.
 Letters along a big X in the ground spell out which way the sun sets during the summer and winter solstices, respectively.

 The installations along Nature’s Bridge to Discovery are designed specifically with this area’s unique natural features and cultural history in mind.
 There’s an overlook in the shape of a spiral, which symbolizes wind, in honor of the area’s Native American history.
-A sculpture documents the journey of the California least tern, an endangered, migratory bird that makes its way to San Diego from South America each year.
+A sculpture documents the journey of the California Least Tern, an endangered, migratory bird that makes its way to San Diego from South America each year.
 And a deck in the shape of a blade of grass overlooks the marshlands surrounding the Silver Strand.

 Thanks for the heads-up Sanna Boman at Road Tripper